no2key/zq/zst/README.md

 First, the number of values present is encoded, then the number of values not present, then the number of values present, and so forth.
-These runs are the stored as zng int32 values in the presence column (which may be subject to further compression based on vector framing).
+These runs are the stored as zng int32 values in the presence column (which may be subject to further compression based on segment framing).

 ### The Trailer

 After the reassembly section is a zng stream with a single record defining the "trailer" of the zst object.
-The trailer provides a magic field indicating the "zst" format, a version number, the size of the frame threshold for decomposing vectors into frames, and an array of sizes in bytes of the sections of the zst object.
+The trailer provides a magic field indicating the "zst" format, a version number, the size of the segment threshold for decomposing segments into frames, the size of the skew threshold for flushing all segments to storage when the memory footprint roughly exceeds this threshold, and an array of sizes in bytes of the sections of the zst object.

 This type of this record has the format
 ```
-record[magic:string,version:int32,skew_thresh:int32,col_thresh:int32,sections:array[int64]]
+record[magic:string,version:int32,skew_thresh:int32,segment_thresh:int32,sections:array[int64]]
 ```
 The trailer can be efficiently found by scanning backward from the end of the zst object to the find a valid zng stream containing a single record value